 Studying in the Sixth Form

 Studying for A Levels provides students with the opportunity to identify and develop their own interests by concentrating on and studying in-depth the subjects they enjoy.

-Learning at this level involves greater contribution from the students and small teaching groups (typically 4-7 students) allow full participation in lively and interesting discussions about the topics being studied.
+Learning at this level involves greater contribution from the students and small teaching groups allow full participation in lively and interesting discussions about the topics being studied.
 Students are encouraged to take responsibility for their own work within a secure framework of support, encouragement and guidance from their subject teachers.
-Most students take three A Levels and also study for the Extended Project Qualification or other accredited qualifications as part of our enrichment programme.
+Most students take three A Levels and we also offer an Enrichment Programme which allows our students to acquire meaningful and interesting skills alongside their A Levels.
 We offer a wide range of A Level subjects and pride ourselves on preparing students for their public examinations; Dunottar has an excellent record of examination successes at A level.

 The emphasis at Dunottar is on providing personalised, tailored support and ensuring that each individual student achieves their full potential.
 In addition to the standard scholarships awarded at 16+, we have designed two innovative programmes which offer specialist career pathways for 'Future Medics' and 'Future Entrepreneurs'.
 Read more about these programmes here.

 Sixth Form Enrichment